-Austin Community College District (ACC) is finalizing a comprehensive Districtwide Campus Master Plan, which includes short- and long-term considerations for ACC’s Pinnacle Campus.
+In August 2022, The Austin Community College District Board of Trustees unanimously approved a general obligation bond for the November 8, 2022 ballot, which includes $75 million for a new Pinnacle Campus.
 The vision is to develop a state-of-the-art campus to serve Southwest Austin and nearby Hays County.
-The campus is an ideal location for programs that meet the needs of a growing community.
-The master plan was developed with support from the Regional Advisory Committee, as well as community input.
-Once the plan is finalized, it will be posted here.
+The site is an ideal location for General Education, Computer Science, Business, and Health Care programs designed to meet the needs of a growing community.
+Learn more about the 2022 Bond projects here.

 The southwest Austin community received information about ACC's districtwide campus master planning initiative and shared input on a future Pinnacle Campus.Pinnacle Campus Next Steps - PDF

 2022 ACC Board of Trustees approves general obligation bond for the November 8 ballot.
 ACC's 2022 Bond includes $75 million for new Pinnacle Campus.

 2021 Finalizing Districtwide Campus Master Plan

 December 2019 ACC hosts two community meetings to share information and get feedback about the future of Pinnacle

 October 2019 ACC announces it will host community meetings to gather input about a future ACC Pinnacle Campus